 I know from experience that finding the best narrow walker for seniors can be time-consuming.
 In this article, I’ve collected some of the most reliable models that are available on the market.

-Wheeled walkers are very similar to basic walkers but they have two wheels instead of the front legs.
+Wheeled walkers are very similar to basic walkers but they have two wheels instead of front legs.
 They require less effort while using because seniors don’t have to pick up the walker each time they take a step.
 Wheeled walkers can be especially useful on uneven surfaces.

 Rollators and walkers are often confused with each other.
-In simple terms, rollators are wheeled walkers, however, they’re often more than that: they come with more features (e.g. built-in seat, basket) and they have a sleek and robust design.
+In simple terms, a rollator is a wheeled walker, however, it’s often more than that: it comes with more features (e.g. built-in padded seat, basket) and it has a sleek and robust design.

 They usually have four legs and can be used with only one hand.
 They’re more stable than simple canes and more lightweight than normal walkers.
-A hemi walker can be the best choice for seniors who have limited dexterity in one hand.
+A narrow hemi walker can be the best choice for seniors who have limited dexterity in one hand.
 Some models are foldable and their height is often adjustable.

 Choosing a reliable walker is an important step in fall prevention.
 However, there’s a lot you can do to improve safety and avoid falls and accidents.
 We’ve collected 14 simple and effective fall prevention tips for seniors in this article.